Opel Cascada: Convertible top

 The cloth-faced top itself is double-layered for thermal and acoustic insulation, with an available triple-layered premium top featuring heavier layers and an additional polyester fleece layer for improved thermal and acoustic insulation.
 Offered in black, tan, brown and burgundy (marketed respectively as Ebony, Sahara, Sweet Mocha and Malbec), availability varies by model year and trim level.

 Tested through 15,000 cycles, top operation requires the key be in accessory or on position and requires the driver to hold the top switch until a chime signals completion of the lowering (17 second) or raising (19 second) cycle.
 When stationary, the roof can be opened and closed via an optional remote control button on the key fob.
 As an option, side windows can be raised, lowered and locked via a single four-window switch.

 The top was engineered to be weatherproof under extreme conditions.
 Each Cascada is individually tested in specialized water test booths at the end of the production line, each booth using 124 individual nozzles subjecting the car to 1.9 gallons of water per minute for ten minutes, equal to 1.23 inches of rain per minute.

-In the event of imminent rollover, pyrotechnically-activated, spring-loaded rollover protection bars — connected to the vehicles airbag system — deploy behind rear seats, raising 14" to the height of the windshield.
+In the event of imminent rollover, pyrotechnically activated, spring-loaded rollover protection bars—connected to the vehicle's airbag system—deploy behind rear seats, raising 14" to the height of the windshield.

 When the rear seats are unoccupied, a large foldable windbreaker can be manually mounted behind the front seats, anchored into recesses in the rear side trim.
 The upper section of the windbreaker can be raised vertically to deflect wind, while the horizontal section remains fixed.
 With rear passengers aboard, a smaller windbreaker can be mounted between the rear head-rests to reduce drafts.
-Each windbreakers comes in its own bag, storable in the trunk.
+Each windbreaker comes in its own bag, storable in the trunk.